griccardos/shortkey/README.md

 Press `enter` to click the selected element
 Press `ctrl+enter` to right click the selected element

-## Notes
+## Note
 - Browsers typically have thousands of elements, so they take longer.
-It is recommended to rather use a similar tool made for them e.g. Vimium
+It is recommended to rather use a similar tool made specifically for browsers e.g. Vimium
 - Not all elements are made visible.
+- Clicks don't always work.
+- This is very early release, so there may be issues. *Use at your own risk*.
+Report any issues you find.

 ## Functionality
 - [x] Left and right click